-Synchronous rectification and hysteretic operation at light loads contribute to a high efficiency over a wide range of loads.
-The hysteretic mode of operation can be disabled separately on each PWM converter if continuous conduction operation is desired for all load levels.
-Efficiency is even further enhanced by using MOSFET's $R{DS(ON)}$ as a current sense component.
+Automatic mode selection of constant-frequency synchronous rectification at heavy load, and hysteretic diode-emulation at light load, assure high efficiency over a wide range of conditions.
+The hysteretic mode of operation can be disabled separately on each PWM converter if constant-frequency continuous-conduction operation is desired for all load levels.
+Efficiency is further enhanced by using the lower MOSFET R{DS(ON)} as the current sense element.